containers/qm/README.md

 other processes on the system.
 For example ASIL (Automotive Safety Integrity Level) environments.

-The QM environment uses containerization tools like cgoups, namespaces, and security isolation to prevent accidental interference by processes in the qm.
+The QM environment uses containerization tools like cgroups, namespaces, and security isolation to prevent accidental interference by processes in the qm.

 The QM will run its own version of systemd and Podman to isolate not only the